 Amity University Noida B.Tech Admissions 2025

 BITSAT 2025 Phase 1 Exam Analysis - If you’re looking for a full review of the BITSAT 2025 Phase 1 exam analysis, don’t worry, we are sharing a complete analysis right after each shift exam is over.
 Our expert team is going through the BITSAT 2025 question paper to understand how tough the exam was, which topics were given more weight, and how each section performed.
 This shall assist you in checking your performance, estimating your probable score, and realizing the likely cutoff.
-The BITSAT 2025 exam is started from today that is 26 and it will end on 30 May 2025.
-BITSAT May 26, 27, 28, 29 and 30 shift 1 and 2 are over and we are providing the analysis here.
+The BITSAT 2025 exam was scheduled from 26 and to 30 May 2025.
+BITSAT May 26, 27, 28, 29 and 30 shift 1 and 2 are over and we have provided the analysis below.
+Now, BITSAT phase 2 is started from June 22 and it will end on June 28.
+We will provide each shift analysis of phase 2.
 Hence, keep visiting, and our analysis will be posted as and when each shift of BITSAT exam is completed.
 Students can download BITSAT phase 1 answer key 2025 here.

 Here we are providing you with BITSAT 2025 ebook so that you can refer to it and understand overall details.